serverless/github-action/README.md

 This Action wraps the [Serverless Framework](https://serverless.com) to enable common Serverless commands.

+## This project is looking for maintainers!

+If you would like to be a maintainer of this project, please reach out to one of the active [Serverless organization](https://github.com/serverless) members to express your interest.

+Welcome, and thanks in advance for your help!

 ## Usage

 An example workflow to deploy a project with serverless: